 When I sit across from a charity CEO or a board member, I understand the pressure they are under.
 Limited budget, staff stretched thin, a board asking for evidence of impact, and funders who want to see measurable outcomes.

 My CA background means I have spent the better part of two decades translating complex information into plain language that decision-makers can act on.
 I bring that discipline to everything I produce.
-The monthly report, the audit, the recommendation.
+The monthly report, the Review, the recommendation.
 All of it in language your board will understand.

 Every report is built around the numbers your board cares about.
 Donor enquiries.
 Volunteer sign-ups.
 Funding contacts.
 Not impressions or click-through rates.